Table of Contents

 - 1/4 cup honey, organic raw preferred

-- 1/4 cup turbinado sugar, also known as "sugar in the raw"
+- 1/4 cup turbinado sugar, also known as "sugar in the raw", or brown sugar

 - 1/4 tsp cinnamon powder